Names of Transnistria

 Although most commonly known in English as Transnistria, the official name of the region is Pridnestrovie.
 Here is a detailed explanation of the names used for Transnistria, both official and unofficial, as they appear in the local languages and in English.

-Official names, long
+Official names

-Transnistria has three official languages: Russian, Moldavian (in the Cyrillic alphabet), and Ukrainian.
+Transnistria has three official languages: Russian, "Moldovan" (Romanian in the Moldovan Cyrillic alphabet), and Ukrainian.
 In each of the three national languages the name reads: